-Meal timing has has long been preached in the health and fitness industry as the golden key for optimum results hailing smaller meals in higher frequency maximised thermogenic effect of food (how much you burn digesting what you eat) which people equate to ‘keeping their metabolism fired up’.
+Meal timing has long been preached in the health and fitness industry as the golden key for optimum results hailing smaller meals in higher frequency which people equate to ‘keeping their metabolism fired up’.
 Anecdotal scientific studies in recent years have concluded that the relationship between meal frequency and timing is irrelevant in achieving fat loss.
 You should not be stopping your life every 2.5 hours to eat at a specific hour - bro trap!

-If a meal plan is telling you specific foods are good and bad for you disregarding their caloric and macronutrient value than this should raise alarm bells as to the level of education of the prescriber as well as the effectiveness on the plan.
+If a meal plan is telling you specific foods are good and bad for you disregarding their caloric and macronutrient value, then this should raise alarm bells.
 The immediate concern is that this is not how your body recognises food - it’s instead utilised as protein fats and carbs and whether you lose weight or gain weight is dependent on whether you’re burning more or less than consumption.
 The long term concern of categorising food as good or bad as these plans often do is the resulting detriment to your relationship with food.
-You then start to look at food as good or bad, restrict yourself and prohibit food groups in turn causing yo-to dieting and binge eating.
+You then start to look at food as good or bad, restrict yourself and prohibit food groups, in turn causing yo-yo dieting and binge eating.

 If a meal plan is giving you some mix and match choices that are as different as say 1 large banana or 50g of almonds then this places concerns around the varying intake you’ll have on a day to day basis.
 Some days you may be in a deficit, some days maintaining, other days in a surplus which will not be ideal for optimum results.